Freedom to Speak Up Guardians Hub

 How well does your Trust compare on bullying and communication issues?

-The 2017 NHS Survey found that only 33% of staff reported good communications between senior management and staff and that 24% of staff experienced harassment or bullying.
+The 2018 NHS Staff Survey found that only 34% of staff reported good communications between senior management and staff and that 25% of staff are still experiencing harassment, bullying or abuse.
 How does your Trust compare?

 Download our tailored guide to show you:

 - What proportion of your Trust’s staff responded to the survey

 - How many felt there was good communications